Baqend/guide/src/topics/plesk/docsBundle.md

 3. *which* metrics are measured by the the [Page Speed Analyzer](#page-speed-analyzer), and
 4. *who* [the people behind Speed Kit](#who-we-are) are.

+See our [in-depth technical survey](https://medium.baqend.com/the-technology-behind-fast-websites-2638196fa60a) for details on Speed Kit and the technology it is built on.

 ## Speed Kit

 To accelerate content delivery, Speed Kit intercepts requests made by the browser and reroutes them: